laravel-devel/devel/README.md

 ## Installation

-- Run `git clone https://github.com/voerro/devel.git your-project-name` (`your-project-name` is a folder name to clone the project to)
+- Run `composer create-project --remove-vcs voerro/devel your-project-name dev-master` (`your-project-name` is a folder name to install the project to)
 - Navigate to your project folder
-- Run `cp .env.example .env` or manually create the `.env` file and copy over the contents of `.env.example`
 - Edit the DB settings in `.env`
-- Run `composer install`
 - Run `php artisan devel:install`
 - Now you can use Devel.
 To access the dashboard go to `/dashboard` and log in under `root@example.com` / `qwerty`.
 These credentials can be changed on the dashboard.